ptfonseca/pcal/README.md

 ## Installation

-`pcal` is not yet on CRAN but it can be installed from GitHub using the `devtools` package:
+The development version of `pcal` can be installed from GitHub using the `devtools` package:

 ``` r